urchade/struct_ie/README.md

 ## Installation

-You can install the `struct_ie` library from PyPI:
+You can install the `struc-ie` library from PyPI:

 ```bash
 pip install struct_ie